OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/bare-metal/server/create-server.md

 ## Full create info

-1. In this page display all info about your choice during creating bare metal server.
+1. In this page display all info about your choice during creating Bare Metal server.

 ![](../../img/bare-metal/create/8.png)